swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

   /// A backspace character, `BS` (U+0008).
   public static var backspace: Character { get }

+  /// A combined carriage return and line feed as a single character denoting
+  //  end-of-line.
+  public static var carriageReturnLineFeed: Character { get }

   /// Returns a control character with the given value, Control-`x`.
   ///
   /// This method returns a value only when you pass a letter in